 Where did the French Delong family come from?
 When did the Delong family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Delong family history?The name Delong belongs to the early history of France, in that much fought over region of Normandy.
 It is a product of the family's residency at Longueuil, in Normandy.

 One can encounter great variation in the spelling of French surnames; in part, as spelling, and the spelling names was not yet standardized during the early development of the written French language.
 Later, there was much branching and movement of families, and spellings would change according to region.
 Variations of the name Delong include Delong, DeLong, Delon, Long, Lelong, Longin, Longet, Longuet, Longuay, Longueuil, Longeau, Longueau, Longeaux, Longueaux, Longeaud, Longaud, Longeret, Longueret and many more.

-First found in Normandy, where the family established itself in early times.
+First found in Normandy (French: Normandie), the former Duchy of Normandy, where the family established itself in early times.

 This web page shows only a small excerpt of our Delong research.
 Another 139 words(10 lines of text) covering the years 1463, 1470, and 1880 are included under the topic Early Delong History in all our PDF Extended History products.

 Another 99 words(7 lines of text) are included under the topic Early Delong Notables in all our PDF Extended History products.